Ray Jardine: Early life

 Born in Colorado Springs, Colorado, as a youth, Jardine climbed Colorado's Pikes Peak dozens of times, mostly solo, and with the Boy Scouts of America.
 In 1959, Jardine achieved Eagle Scout (Boy Scouts of America).
 During his Junior and Senior years (1959-1961) at General William J. Palmer High School in Colorado Springs, Jardine competed in Gymnastics on the Trampoline.
 He worked part-time after school at his family's plumbing business.

 In 1963, at the age of 19, Jardine took a summer job in Yellowstone National Park, and enrolled in his first rock climbing class with instructor Barry Corbet (member of the 1963 Mount Everest expedition), in Grand Teton National Park.
 In the fall of that year, Jardine enrolled at Northrop University in Los Angeles, California.

 During the three years of his formal education at Northrop, Jardine worked evenings as a draftsman at North American Aviation in Los Angeles, California.
 In the spring of 1967 Jardine graduated from Northrop University with a degree in Aerospace Engineering.

 Professional life

 Immediately following his graduation from Northrop University in 1967, Jardine was hired by Martin Marietta as a specialist in computer-simulated space-flight mechanics, shaping trajectories for earth satellite and interplanetary missions.

+Outdoor sports career

-Colorado rock climbing
+Rock climbing

 He began his climbing career in 1963 in the Tetons and climbed in Eldorado Canyon State Park near Boulder, Colorado during the 1960s.

-Yosemite rock climbing

-Jardine became active in Yosemite around 1970.
-During the 1970s he pioneered a number of Yosemite routes harder than had been done before, up to the grade of 5.13, including the first ascent of The Phoenix (5.13a) in 1977.
-After chipping holds while attempting to free "The Nose" (now referred to as Jardine Traverse), Jardine was ostracized from the climbing community and is likely the most vilified climber in Yosemite climbing history.